-It was also found that the developed arylation protocol was suitable for the arylation of other electron-poor heteroarenes.
-For example, treatment of quinoline with 4-methoxyphenylhydrazine hydrochloride gave 2-(4-methoxyphenyl)quinoline in 46% yield (Scheme 47) together with a trace amount of the corresponding C-3 regioisomer.
-A similar reaction between pyrazine and 4methoxyphenylhydrazine produced 2-(4methoxyphenyl)pyrazine in 71% yield (Scheme 47).
+It was also found that the developed arylation protocol was suitable for the arylation of other electron-poor heteroarenes such as quinoline.
+In fact, treatment of this heteroarene with 4-methoxyphenylhydrazine hydrochloride gave 2-(4-methoxyphenyl)quinoline in 46% yield (Scheme 47) together with a trace amount of the corresponding C-3 regioisomer.